harcokuppens/boolean-search-filter/README.md

 items after filtering will then be shown with the search words highlighted.
 Highlighting is done with the
 [hightlight words library](https://github.com/harcokuppens/highlight-words).

+## Online example

+To see the boolean search filter library directly in action look at the following [url](https://www.nu.nl).
+The source code of this example is at the subfolder `./example/`.

 ## Boolean expression